-On behalf of Parker & Associates, P.A. posted in Noncompete Agreements on Friday, January 27, 2017.
+On behalf of H. Clay Parker, Esq. posted in Noncompete Agreements on Friday, January 27, 2017.

 When you go to your first day of orientation for your new job, someone may hand you a packet of papers to complete and sign.
 Among those papers, you will certainly find W-4 and direct deposit slips, an emergency contact form, a job description, and an employee handbook.